 Before I say anything else here I should point out that I?
 Am a neat-freak.
 Really.
 I cannot stand mess.
 If I’m in a messy room I start feeling like I can’t breathe.
-If I go to visit someone and their house is a mess, I will want to leave.
-Hey, I wonder why people don’t invite me round to visit no more?
+And, living with Terry, I spend a lot of time feeling like I can’t breathe…

 This week, unfortunately, has been the Cursed Week of Mess.
 Witness:

 The Sad Tale of the Tomato Soup

 It is Thursday evening.
 Terry and I interrupt our scheduled slobbing out in front of the TV in order to make some more of those vodka cocktails we’ve been having this week.
 While rummaging in the fridge in search of random liquids to throw in a glass with vodka, though, Terry somehow manages to knock over an open can of tomato soup that’s sitting on the top shelf.
 (WHY?)

 God, it’s amazing how much soup they get in those cans, isn’t it?
 One minute we’re happily chatting away in the kitchen, the next we’re in the middle of a murder scene.
 The soup was all over the floor.
 It was all over the fridge.
 It was all over the walls, the kitchen units, the worktops and – yes – the ceiling.
 It was all over Terry, who had to immediately strip to his underwear and throw his clothes and shoes into the washing machine.
 The washing machine that was all covered in tomato soup.
 Gah.